|Maps:||LPI Mountain Lagoon 9031-3S 1:25000|

 From here on the track becomes much less distinct, as up until now it has been shared with mountain bikers.
 It also becomes more rocky and a bit overgrown, and there are plenty of spots where both hands and feet are required.
 There are occasional track markers - star pickets with a small green square with a white walker painted inside - but these are sporadic, and you can go a while without seeing one.
 In general, from here to the descent at the end of the ridge, the track follows the top of the ridge, or along the eastern slopes just below the top.
 If you lose the track, it is usually easiest just to keep to the ridge until you pick it up again.

-Beyond the lookouts, the track drops down into a saddle, crosses it and climbs up the rocky ridge on the other side.
-It traverses the tops for about 1km before beginning the steep descent to the river.
-The descent stays mostly near the nose of the ridge with the exception of one section where it drops off the right hand side.
+The descent stays mostly near the nose of the ridge with the exception of one section where it drops off the right hand side to negotiate some small cliffs.
 Some easy scrambling is involved in that section.
+Return to the nose of the ridge as soon as possible.

 Near the bottom of the ridge the track becomes an old 4WD trail, before emerging on to a service road with a signpost pointing left to Colo Meroo.
 A short walk of 200m brings you to the pleasant Colo Meroo Picnic and Camping Area.
 There is a large shelter and a couple of pit toilets (BYO loo paper).
 A 200m walk down another trail fringed unfortunately by lantana will bring you to the river itself.
 Water can be obtained from here, though it is probably safest to boil it.